Asian Art Outpost

 hotoke / butsu

-This single Japanese Kanji can mean Buddha or Buddhism.
+仏 is the single Japanese Kanji that can mean Buddha or Buddhism.

-This Kanji was actually a shorthand way to write Buddha in Chinese (popular around the 13th century).
-Somehow, this became the version of this Chinese character that was absorbed into Japanese, and thus became part of standard Kanji.
-Centuries later, this character is not recognized in Chinese at all (except by those from China with a background in Chinese literature or language).
+This Kanji was a shorthand way to write 佛 (Buddha) in Chinese (popular around the 13th century).
+Somehow, this became the version of this Chinese character that was absorbed into Japanese and thus became part of standard Kanji.
+Centuries later, this character is not recognized in China (except for those from China with a background in Chinese literature or language).

 fó jiào